Buying a collectors’ motor car at auction

 Should you be unable to attend or follow the auction, or simply wish to set a formal limit for your bid you can submit an absentee bid.
 The bid amount, excluding buyer’s premium and VAT will then be used by the clerk to secure the lot for the lowest amount possible.

 Watch the auction live and take part as if you are there in person via our own online bidding platform with no additional charges.
 You can watch and listen to the auction, then simply bid by pressing and confirming the bid button.

 We aim to sell approximately 30-35 lots per hour, each car being driven through the sale.

 All lots are sold as seen, no warranty or guarantee is given nor implied.
 You are strongly encouraged to view the vehicle and supporting documentation ahead of the auction.
 The information provided in the catalogue and in the 100-point condition report are done so to the best knowledge of the vendor.
 You should satisfy yourself as to the condition, completeness and originality of any lot prior to bidding.
 At the fall of the hammer, a contractual agreement is made and you are legally bound to complete the purchase of the lot.

 Charges and Payments

-As with other auction houses Bonhams MPH charges a buyer’s premium: 12.5% + VAT on the successful hammer price will be added to your invoice.
+As with other auction houses, Bonhams MPH charges a buyer’s premium of 12.5% + VAT on the successful hammer price.
+This will be automatically added to your invoice.

 Should you be successful in purchasing a lot you can pay by debit or credit card in person, by cash up to £3,000 in person, or by bank transfer.
 Cheques are not accepted.
 For overseas buyers, payment must be sent in GBP.
 VAT at the prevailing rate (currently 20%) will be added to the buyer’s premium.